-In the shadow of the Minister, Julian Cole discovers how one couple are bringing a little slice of Japanese culture to York.
+Meet the couple bringing a little slice of Japanese culture to York

 Frankie Ozaki is sitting in the window of her new Japanese cafe and tearoom in York.
 On the street outside, two elderly women in hats stop and stare.
 They stand open-mouthed for a while, one peering through the thick lenses of her spectacles, then they take their hats and frowns off down Blake Street.
 “They’re so shocked!”
 Frankie giggles.
 “Oh, dear me.”
 This happens often, Frankie says: people expect to see the old tearoom with teapots stacked in the window, and instead they see the Ippuku Tea House, which is modern and Japanese.